Critical Thinking

 Ashbrook’s Vision

-Ashbrook faculty lays a solid foundation of core subjects and critical thinking skills that is enhanced by a comprehensive arts, world languages, and physical education curriculum.
+Ashbrook faculty provides a solid foundation of core subjects and critical thinking skills that is enhanced by a comprehensive arts, world languages, and physical education curriculum.

 Fostering critical thinking skills in early childhood classrooms is crucial for laying the foundation for a child’s lifelong learning.
 Teachers in our preschool and pre-k classrooms are masters at teaching students critical thinking skills which they integrate throughout their daily activities, lessons, and interactions.
 Problem solving activities, storytelling, imaginative play, reflection, experimentation, outdoor play, and developing independence are all ways we grow critical thinkers in our early childhood classrooms.